Gerard J. Campbell: Presidency

 On December 3, 1964, Campbell was appointed the president of Georgetown University.
 Aged 45, he assumed the office as one of the youngest presidents in the university's history, and was the first to hold a doctorate from a non-Catholic university.
 As a result, The Washington Post characterized him as a "new breed of Jesuit priest whose style might be described as Ivy League Catholic."
 Campbell sought to continue the work of his predecessor, and identified three objects as the most important on his agenda: the recruitment of talented faculty to improve postgraduate education, increasing the role of the university in the Washington, D.C. community, and significantly increasing fundraising.
 On January 31, 1965, Campbell served as the homilist for the Archdiocese of Washington's Red Mass, which was attended by President Lyndon B. Johnson, Lady Bird Johnson, presidential aid Jack J. Valenti, Supreme Court Justice William J. Brennan and Speaker of the House John W. McCormack.

 Campbell undertook numerous reforms of the university's governance, bringing it into conformity with other American universities.
-Upon entering into office, he amended the university's antiquated congressional charter and created expansive bylaws to officially allow the university to govern itself as it unofficially already had already been.
+Upon entering into office, he amended the university's antiquated congressional charter and created expansive bylaws to officially allow the university to govern itself as it unofficially already had been.
 This involved a separation of the board of directors, which controlled the university, from the corporation.
 The latter legally owned the university and the role of the five-member body was defined as being only to appoint its own successors and members of the board of directors.
 Reinventing the nature of the board, he greatly increased the role of the laity in the administration of the university.
 Campbell transformed the board from a body composed of exclusively senior Jesuit administrators at Georgetown to one that comprised laity and Jesuits unaffiliated with the university.
 Its role as a consultative body also gave way to one of actual governance.